Last Updated on March 21, 2021 by Julia Wilson

 - Ensure there is a constant supply of fresh, clean drinking water available at all times.

 - Cats don’t like to drink from dirty bowls, which can form a sticky biofilm if unwashed.
-This biofilm can contain a number of potentially dangerous bacteria.
+This biofilm can contain several potentially dangerous bacteria.
 Wash water bowls once a day and water every 2-3 days in hot soapy water and rinse well.

 - Provide your cat with a cool, sheltered area if it has access to the outdoors.